|

 searching for her body was her uncle William

-Grant and probably her cousin Walter Grant
+Grant and probably her cousin Walter Grant.

-cremated at Hillside, and her remains were
+She was cremated at Hillside, and her remains were

-when descendent Doug A. Padgitt stepped in and
+remarkable demonstration of familial respect, descendent Doug A. Padgitt stepped in and

 honored Nellie's memory with a marker.